 Why did this happen?

-No one person is completely positive.
-Equifax told USA Today the hack was the result of an “Apache Struts” vulnerability.
+Equifax originally told USA Today in September that the hack was the result of an “Apache Struts” vulnerability.
 Apache Struts is free, open-source software used to create Java web applications.
-The credit reporting company is unsure of which Apache Struts vulnerability caused the breach.
+The credit reporting company said it was unsure of which Apache Struts vulnerability caused the breach.